rustfs/docs.rustfs.com/docs/concepts/introduction.md

 ## RustFS Features

-- **S3 Compatible**: 100% compatible with S3 protocol, excellent compatibility with big data, data lakes, backup software, image processing software, and industrial production software;
+- **S3 Compatible**: Fully compatible with the S3 protocol, ensuring seamless integration with big data ecosystems, data lakes, backup solutions, and media processing workflows.
-- **Distributed**: RustFS is a distributed object storage, therefore, RustFS can meet various requirements;
+- **Distributed Architecture**: Designed to scale horizontally to meet diverse storage requirements across various scales.
-- **Commercial-Friendly**: RustFS is 100% open-source software and is released under the Apache v2.0 license, therefore, RustFS is commercial-friendly;
+- **Commercial-Friendly**: Released under the Apache v2.0 license, making it safe and flexible for commercial integration.
-- **Fast**: The performance of Rust as a development language is infinitely close to the speed of C language.
-Therefore, RustFS performance is very powerful;
+- **High Performance**: Built with Rust, offering performance comparable to C/C++ but with modern safety guarantees.
-- **Secure**: RustFS is written in the memory-safe Rust language, therefore, RustFS is 100% secure;
+- **Secure by Design**: Leverages Rust's memory safety guarantees to significantly reduce common security vulnerabilities.
-- **Cross-Platform**: RustFS works on Windows, macOS, and Linux;
+- **Cross-Platform**: Runs natively on Windows, macOS, and Linux.
-- **Extensible**: RustFS supports custom plugins, therefore, RustFS can meet various requirements;
+- **Extensible**: Supports a plugin architecture to adapt to specific business needs.
-- **Customizable**: Due to its open-source nature, you can customize various plugins, therefore, RustFS can meet various requirements;
+- **Customizable**: Open-source nature allows for deep customization and plugin development.
-- **Cloud-Native**: RustFS supports deployment via Docker and other methods, enabling rapid deployment in cloud-native environments.
+- **Cloud-Native**: Optimized for containerized environments (Docker, Kubernetes) enabling rapid deployment.

 ## RustFS Values

-Help all humanity improve data security and reduce storage costs.
+Our mission is to democratize high-performance storage, making data security and cost-efficiency accessible to everyone.

 ## RustFS Vision

-Every personal AI agent in the world can use RustFS to store data.
+To provide the storage foundation for the AI era, enabling every personal AI agent to securely store and access data.